 Spinal Cord Stimulation/Neuromodulation

 Patients suffering from chronic or recurring low back pain, especially those who have tried other conservative pain management treatments with little or no success, may get the relief they want from neuromodulation therapy (spinal cord stimulation).
 It is a noninvasive, low-risk therapy that can treat pain in its early stages.
 It may even reduce the number of patients who progress to debilitating, long-term pain.
 Treatments may also provide patients increased activity levels, improved sleep and reduced need for pain medications.
-Kenneth C. Lewis, MD, is a board-certified anesthesiologist with many years of experience treating neuropathic pain.
-He uses the most advanced interventional pain techniques including medication management to treat neuropathic symptoms.
+Kenneth C. Lewis, MD and Dr. Kyle Christopherson are board-certified anesthesiologists with many years of experience treating neuropathic pain.
+They use the most advanced interventional pain techniques including medication management to treat neuropathic symptoms.

 Spinal cord stimulators are implanted to treat a specific area of pain by treating specific pain fibers within the spinal cord.
 The stimulator interrupts the pain signals before they reach the brain and are perceived as pain.
 This treatment is appropriate for patients with neck pain, back pain, leg pain, or arm pain that either cannot be identified or cannot be treated directly.
 Some examples of conditions typically treated with spinal cord stimulation include, but are not limited to: phantom limb pain, failed-back surgery syndrome, and complex regional pain syndrome.
 A four-day trial with a temporary system precedes all implants.
 Permanent implantation is only performed if the four-day trial was successful.
 The trial placement is done in our office and the permanent implant is placed at the hospital in the operating room.